IBM/event-automation/_es_11.2/06-connecting/04-connecting-mq-source.md

 A list of all the possible flags can be found by running the command `kubectl es connector-config-mq-source --help`.
 For all available configuration options for IBM MQ source connector, see [connecting to IBM MQ](../connecting-mq/#configuration-options).

-## Downloading the MQ source connector

-Find out how to download the MQ source connector based on the connector version.

 ### Downloading the MQ source connector v2

 Follow the instructions to download the MQ source connector v2 from IBM Fix Central.